 Most data managed by existing, real-world database applications is time referenced.
+Data warehouses are good examples.
 Often, two temporal aspects of data are of interest, namely valid time, when data is true in the mini-world, and transaction time, when data is current in the database, resulting in so-called bitemporal data.
-Like spatial data, bitemporal data thus has associated two-dimensional regions.
-Such data is in part naturally now-relative: some data is true until the current time, and some data is part of the current database state.
-So, unlike for spatial data, bitemporal data regions may grow continuously.
-Existing indices, e.g., B^+ - and R-trees, typically do not contend well with even small amounts of now-relative data.
+Like spatial data, bitemporal data thus has associated twodimensional regions.
+Such data is in part naturally now-relative: some data is currently true in the mini-world or is part of the current database state.
+So, unlike for spatial data, the regions of now-relative bitemporal data grow continuously.
+Existing indices, including commercially available indices such as B+- and R-trees, typically do not contend well with even small amounts of now-relative data.

-In contrast, the 4-R index presented in the paper is capable of indexing general bitemporal data efficiently.
-The different kinds of growing data regions are transformed into stationary regions, which are then indexed by R-trees.
-Queries are also transformed to counter the data transformations, yielding a technique with perfect precision and recall.
-Performance studies indicate that the technique is competitive with the best existing index; and unlike this existing index, the new technique does not require extension of the DBMS kernel.
+This paper proposes a new indexing technique that indexes general bitemporal data efficiently.
+The technique eliminates the different kinds of growing data regions by means of transformations and then indexes the resulting stationary data regions with four R\-trees, and queries on the original data are mapped to corresponding queries on the transformed data.
+Extensive performance studies are reported that provide insight into the characteristics and behavior of the four trees storing differently-shaped regions, and they indicate that the new technique yields a performance that is competitive with the best existing index; and unlike this existing index, the new technique does not require extension of the kernel of the DBMS.

-1. Introduction
+1 Introduction

-Two temporal aspects of data are fundamental-valid time and transaction time [10].
+Two temporal aspects of data are fundamental-valid time and transaction time [SA85] [JS96].
 The valid time of a database tuple is the time when the tuple is true in the modeled reality, the mini-world.
 A tuple's transaction time is the time during which the tuple is current in the database.
 These temporal aspects of data are essential in a wide range of existing, real-world applications, including medical, financial, travel, and multimedia applications.
 For example, real-world (non-textbook!) banking databases do record at which times the (past and present) balances of an account apply.
 Transaction time is essential in applications where trace-ability or accountability are important.
 Data with both valid and transaction time associated is termed bitemporal.

-Although several dozen data models and temporal query languages have been proposed and although the new SQL standard has an associated Temporal Part [21], the major DBMSs provide little support for temporal data management.
+Although several dozen data models and temporal query languages have been proposed and although the new SQL standard has an associated Temporal Part [SNO96], the major DBMSs provide little support for temporal data management.
 As a result, each new database application is consigned to solve anew and in an ad-hoc fashion temporal data management problems that could be solved by the DBMS.
 This paper proposes an efficient bitemporal indexing technique that can be implemented as a layer on top of an existing DBMS, by an independent third-party developer.
 In this sense, the index is light-weight.

-There has recently been proposed a number of indices for temporal data (e.g., [3, 12, 13, 15, 16]; see [23] for a survey).
+Existing research shows that regular indices such as $B^+$ -trees are unsuited for temporal data [ST97], and there has recently been proposed a number of indices for temporal data.
 The majority are for transaction-time data, and only few support valid-time data.
 Significantly less research has been done on creating indices for bitemporal data.
 Spatial indices are obvious candidates for indexing bitemporal data, due to the similarities between bitemporal and spatial data: the combined valid and transaction time of a tuple can be treated as a region in two-dimensional space.
-Several existing proposals [3, 12, 13] are based on the R-tree [1].
+Several existing proposals [KTF95, KTF98, BJSS98] are based on the R\tree [BEC90], a very efficient member of the R-tree family of spatial indices.